canalplus/rx-player/doc/api/Miscellaneous/Debug_Element.md

 Note that more or less information may be displayed depending on the height of that HTML element.
-If playing video, it would be a good default to communicate an HTML element of the same size than the video element on which the content plays.
+If playing video, it would be a good default to communicate an HTML element of the same size as the video element on which the content plays.
 Ultimately, only the upper left corner of that element should be used to display current debugging information.

 ## Displayed information